Rhoscolyn Lifeboat Station: History

 A replacement for the Ramon Cabrera (ON 263) was provided in 1899, a 37-foot long lifeboat, built by Chambers and Colby of Lowestoft, and costing £619.
 This boat would also be named Ramon Cabrera (ON 423).

 On 8 December 1901, the Ramon Cabrera was launched in gale-force conditions at 16:00, to the aid of the schooner J. W. Waring, located 6 mi south of Rhoscolyn Point.
 After three failed attempts to get a line to the vessel, the lifeboat was forced on its beam-ends, filling with water, but self-righting.
 Finally, all five crew men were taken aboard the lifeboat, shortly before the vessel drove onto Porth Saint Rocks and broke up.
 For this, and previous service in the lifeboat, Coxswain Hugh Hughes was awarded the RNLI Silver Medal.

 In 1903, a fourth boathouse would be constructed, at a cost of £1,591-10s-0d.
 This time it was next to the shore, with a roller-slipway for quick launching.

 Ramon Cabrera (ON 423) was launched to the Timbo of Whitby, in distress in a storm on 3 December 1920, whilst on passage to Newport from Liverpool.
 The lifeboat crew rowed for two hours to the wreck.
 Failing to establish a line to the vessel, but which for now seemed firmly anchored, the lifeboat headed for Llanddwyn, the seas too rough to return to Rhoscolyn.
 Hit by a large wave, Evan Hughes and Owen Jones were washed overboard, and couldn't be retrieved.
 Then, when the lifeboat was two miles off shore, it capsized.
-Although the boat self-righted, and eight crew managed to get back on board, Coxswain Owen Owens, and crew members Robert Hughes (brother of Evan) and William Thomas, were also lost.
+Although the boat self-righted, and eight crew managed to get back on board, Coxswain Owen Owens, and crew members Richard Hughes (brother of Evan) and William Thomas, were also lost.
 The lifeboat arrived at Llanddwyn eight hours after setting out.
 The Timbo was later driven ashore, with all but four crew making it safely ashore.